alessandrojp/android-easy-checkout/README.md

 This library supports both non-consumable/consumable items and upgrading/downgrading of subscriptions.

-To do upgrade/downgrade of a subscription you must use the api version 5.
+NOTE: Upgrade/Downgrade of subscriptions are only available in the api version 5.
+You can still set the api version 3 for other actions in the library.
+The api version 5 automatically will be used only in this case.

 # Let's get started
 ### Installation